 The Squash New Zealand High Performance Programme is majority-funded by High Performance Sport New Zealand (formerly part of SPARC).
 Sport New Zealand funding is based on results at key world events, including Commonwealth Games and World Championships.

 For full details on the Squash New Zealand High Performance programme, please read the High Performance Programme Booklet below.
 This booklet is designed to be a one-stop shop for High Performance information, and should answer any questions you may have.
+If you have any further queries, please do not hesitate to contact us.

 Squash New Zealand utilise the services of several contracted coaches to assist in the delivery of its High Performance Programme.
 These coaches are bound by the Squash New Zealand High Performance Coaching Conficts of Interest policy: